Jenni-Foued/holberton-system_engineering-devops/README.md

 ## About

-This repository is made during my study at Holberton school, each project contains files that represents solutions to giving tasks
+This repository is made during my study at Holberton school, each project contains files that represents solutions to giving tasks.

 **Project** | **Description**
 --- | ---